 - Used correctly by the employee

 In doing this, we are naturally interrogating the process and finding the right solution to control the appropriate risks.
-Or we may find that in fact, we are using the appropriate measures
+Or we may find that in fact, we are using the appropriate measures:

 Start by looking at what you do and how you do it.
 Refer to your current risk assessments and see what you have in place already.
-Then, speak to everyone involved about the reality of the process - if it works and if the PPE provided is effective?
-From there you are in a better position to answer the following questions:
+Then, speak to everyone involved about the reality of the process – does it work and is the PPE provided effective?

 - Are we doing enough to protect employees?